arbytez/boilerplate-nexus-prisma-apollo-graphql-express/README.md

 ## Tests

-Before run `npm run test`, set the `config/test.env` file and run `npm run test prisma.lift.up` (check [prisma2 docs](https://github.com/prisma/prisma2/tree/master/docs) to see the correct flow to follow).
+Before run `npm run test`, set the `config/test.env` file and run `npm run test prisma.migrate.up` (check [prisma2 docs](https://github.com/prisma/prisma2/tree/master/docs) to see the correct flow to follow).
 This command will set your sqlite db on `/src/tests/db/data.sqlite`.
-This db should not contain data and schema must be updated (run lift.up in test env every time the [schema.prisma](/prisma/schema.prisma) is updated).
+This db should not contain data and schema must be updated (run `prisma.migrate.up` in test env every time the [schema.prisma](/prisma/schema.prisma) is updated).

 Each test suite will do (see [testUtils.ts](/src/tests/helpers/testUtils.ts)):